spotinst/help/src/docs/ocean/features/eks-bottlerocket-ami-conf.md

 Bottlerocket OS was specifically designed to address gaps left by the ECS and EKS-optimized AMIs, which are based on operating systems that run traditional software applications.

-Using Bottlerocket, you can benefit from enhanced security, more consistency in environments, and efficiency in operations.
+Using Bottlerocket, you can benefit from enhanced security, more environmental consistency, and more efficiency in operations.

 Ocean (AWS) supports the Bottlerocket OS.
 You can launch instances with Bottlerocket OS, manage Bottlerocket OS nodes, and run the Spot Controller on top of a Bottlerocket OS machine.